ModSnmp Manual - Troubleshooting

 "Error response: Error code XXX"

-The slave/bridge/server sent an unexpected error response.
+The device/bridge/server sent an unexpected error response.

 "Wrong transaction ID in response: XXX instead of XXX"